 Coming off the back of the critical acclaim of 2010’s Diamond Eyes, this was less instant and contained fewer moments for fans of heavy music to get really excited about.
 But there is still enough in Koi No Yokan to consider it a success; Entombed is a beautiful as anything the band have ever put their name to, and any album that starts with the monstrous Swerve City can’t be that bad.

 It seems that the world is finally catching up with Saturday Night Wrist.
 Made by a frustrated and bickering band, and unloved by much of its fanbase, the main talking point for many is it being the final album to feature original bassist Chi Cheng before his ultimately fatal car crash.
 But, listening to it today, there are plenty of excellent moments on Saturday Night Wrist, most of them are epically, achingly melodic and brilliantly brooding.
 Take a listen to Beware or Xerces and re-evaluate.

-Many of the experiments made on Saturday Night Wrist were revisited a decade later on this year’s divisive Gore album.
+Many of the experiments made on Saturday Night Wrist were revisited a decade later on the divisive Gore album.
 No doubt the band are more adept and capable of nailing those elements here, although the reaction from some people suggests that Gore may be another slow burner.
-Come back to us in five years and it may well have jumped up a few places, at the moment we’re still getting to grips with it.

 Given the impossible task of following up the massive success of White Pony it’s obvious why Deftones self-titled opus is regularly overlooked.
 But don’t for a second think that this is an artistic failure.
 The heaviness was back in spades, maybe more so than ever, on opener Hexagram and the totally brutal When Girls Telephone Boys, but the new found love of exploring new musical spaces and textures were all over Minerva.
 A lost classic.